Is Firebase free, really? It depends on what you want to get out of it.

-Freemium products are like drugs that are offered for free at first, but when you become addicted, you pay for it to gain the full taste of it. 😂
+Did you know?
+Freemium products like Firebase are like drugs that are offered for free at first, but when you become addicted, you pay for it to gain the full taste of it. 😂

 What is a freemium model?
-Let’s get started.
+Let’s talk about it.

 Did you know freemium is the combination of the words “free” and “premium”?

 Firebase freemium is the pricing strategy by Google that is provided free of charge, but you need to spend money on getting additional features and services.